mehmetbe/Chicago-Census-Data-SQL-Queries/README.md

 # Chicago Census Data SQL Queries

-I worked with three datasets that are available on the City of Chicago’s Data Portal to run a number of SQL queries including joins statements, creating a view, creating a stored procedure, and using a transaction.
+I worked with three datasets that are available on the City of Chicago’s Data Portal to run a number of SQL queries including join statements, creating a view, creating a stored procedure, and using a transaction.
 Description of the datasets are:

 1-Socioeconomic indicators in Chicago